This page refers to an older version of the product.View the current version of the online Help.

 - Change Revision (only available for Configurations) - Select to assign a different version of the configuration file to the deployment group.

 - Always Use Latest (only available for Configurations) - Select to replace the assigned configuration with the latest version available and click Yes to confirm.

-Remove - Select to remove the highlighted package from the deployment group.
+Remove (not applicable to Ivanti Cloud) - Select to remove the highlighted package from the deployment group.
 The package is uninstalled in-line with the Installation Schedule.